Tozeur: Etymology

+The Tunisian philosopher Youssef Seddik has also suggested an ancient Egyptian origin, proposing that the prefix “T” is commonly found in toponyms such as Thebes, Tamazret, while “Ozeur” may be a latinized form of Osiris, the ancient Egyptian deity.

 History

 During the Roman Empire and the Byzantine Empire and in the Vandal Kingdom, Tozeur was the site of Tusuros, in the Roman province of Byzacena (originally part of Africa Proconsularis).

 Bishopric

 At this time it was the seat of a suffragan bishopric, called Tusuros.

 Located in the Sahel hinterland of the Byzacena coastline, close to the towns of Aquae and Nefta and south of Capsa and Ad Turres, Roman Tursuros became an important center of Donatism.

 The bishopric ceased to function following the seventh-century arrival of Islam.
-The remains of an ancient church are visible in the foundations of an old mosque of Tozeur.
+The remains of an ancient church are visible in the foundations of an old mosque.